Deco&Design - Furniture

 photo source: sweetretreatkids.com

-Several cots combined to make the most efficient use of space
+Combine several children's beds to make the most efficient use of space

 If space problems arise when there is only one child, even more so when there are 2 or more.
-But it's still the cots that save the day, and it's still the vertical use of space.
+But it's still the beds that save the day, and it's still the vertical use of space.

 children beds